MuoboTone/outreachy-contributions/README.md

 print(f"Available Assays are: {label_list}")
 ```
-- Next I loaded the data from TDC and split it using TDC's default split method
+- Load the data from TDC and split it using TDC's default split method

 ```python
 from tdc.single_pred import Tox